CON-In-A-Box/CIAB-Portal/Docker.md

 1. Now you have configured an admin email address with a password.
 You can log into the image using that email address and password and you have a functioning base install of Con-in-a-box!

-1. If you have a local install with no Neon backend you can fill in a dummy event with people and everything to get started with by loading <http://localhost:8080/test/populate_event.php>

 1. If you want to fill the database with dummy volunteer data then you can use the php script by loading <http://localhost:8080/test/populate_volunteer.php>

 1. When you are done and want to bring docker down you can use the command `./bin/docker_instance.sh down`